GarnikTadevosyan/CRUD-table/README.md

 # CRUD-table
 A table built in React.js that includes all the CRUD (Create, Read, Update, Delete) operations in Firebase/Firestore.

-Since this is a sample app, firebase-config.js file is uploaded here, with a real database, do not upload a file that carries information about users or your API keys and similar information
+Since this is a sample application, the firebase-config.js file is loaded here.
+If you have a real database, do not upload a file containing information about users or your API keys and similar information.